philiphristoff/Lockbit-Threat-Profiling/README.md

 # Lockbit-Threat-Profiling
 This document contains a comprehensive analysis of the Lockbit APT.
-Please download and open the PDF in this repository to see a better strucutured and presented version of this information.
+Please download and open the PDF in this repository to see a better strucutured and presented version of this information with images and graphics included.
 If structure and presentation aren't all that important, you can find all the information below:

 Table of contents: